Justwhittaker/MusicHub/README.md

     * If you restart your machine to activate your environment variables, do not forget to reactivate your virtual environment with the command used at step 4.

-7. Create the superuser for the postgres database so you can have access to the django admin, follow the steps necessary to set up the username, email and password by running the following management command in your terminal:
+7. Create the superuser for the postgres database so you can have access to the python admin, follow the steps necessary to set up the username, email and password by running the following management command in your terminal:

-    * python manage.py createsuperuser
+    * python run.py createsuperuser

 8. Preload products and tags.
 To match starter projects and user profile tags to the original concept, run the following commands from your IDE's terminal: